esnet/esnet-smartnic-hw/README.md

 Install the AMD (Xilinx) Vivado tool suite, including the VitisNetP4 option, and configure the runtime environment by executing the settings64.sh script located in the Vivado installation directory:

-       > source /opt/Xilinx/Vivado/2021.2/settings64.sh
+       > source /opt/Xilinx/Vivado/2022.1/settings64.sh

-   where the Vivado installation directory is located at /opt/Xilinx/Vivado/2021.2/ in this example.
+   where the Vivado installation directory is located at /opt/Xilinx/Vivado/2022.1/ in this example.

 ### Building the SmartNIC p4_only Example Design

 Build the `p4_only` example design by executing the p4_only application Makefile.
 From the esnet-smartnic-hw directory:

        > cd examples/p4_only
        > make

-   This step creates an artifact zipfile with the default pathname:
+   Upon completion, the above step creates an artifact zipfile with the default pathname:
    `artifacts/esnet-smartnic-<BUILD_NAME>/artifacts.<BUILD_NAME>.export_hwapi.manual.zip`

    This artifact zipfile contains all of the necessary h/w artifacts to integrate with the firmware.